run-x/opta/CONTRIBUTING.md

 - Label the issue with `bug`
 - Remember that this is a volunteer-driven project, and that contributions are welcome :)

-**Bugfix resolution time expectations**

-- We will respond to all new issues within 24 hours
-- For any serious (production breaking) bug we will try to resolve ASAP and do a hotfix release
-- For other bugs we will try to resolve them within the next 2 releases (There is a release every 2 weeks).

 ### Submit Ideas or Feature Requests

 The best way is to file an issue on GitHub: